nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

   for the periodogram.
 Even as we add more samples to our signal, or increase our sampling rate, our estimate at frequency $f_k$ does not improve.
 This is because of the effects these kinds of changes have on spectral estimates.
-Adding additional samples, will improve the frequency domain resolution of our estimate and sampling at a finer rate will change the Nyquist frequency, the highest frequency for which the spectrum can be estimated.
+Adding additional samples will improve the frequency domain resolution of our estimate and sampling at a finer rate will change the Nyquist frequency, the highest frequency for which the spectrum can be estimated.
 Thus, these changes do not improve the estimate at frequency